What is a Financing Contingency?

 Purpose of a Financing Contingency

-A financing contingency shields the buyer if they are unable to secure financial support.
-It is usually detailed on matters concerning financing, and it is specific concerning all predictable conditions and stipulations.
+A financing contingency shields the buyer if they are unable to secure the necessary financing for the purchase.
+It is usually detailed and specific concerning all predictable conditions and stipulations.
 The main aim of a financing contingency, however, is to shield the buyer from being penalized in the event that they are incapable of completing the purchase when they already won the bid.
-The existence of a financing contingency differs depending on the status of a given market.

-Since the financial contingency shields the buyer from certain financial obligations arising as a result of their lack of capacity to obtain funding, the seller is required to be careful.
-The seller should investigate the buyer’s ability to complete the transaction promptly before accepting any offer.
-In case the buyer fails to complete a transaction, the seller loses valuable time and energy, as well as other offers posted by other buyers.
-It is, therefore, important that the seller chooses an offer where they are sure that the buyer is most likely to complete the transaction.
+Since the financial contingency shields the buyer from certain financial obligations arising as a result of their lack of success in obtaining funding, the seller is required to be careful.
+The seller should investigate the buyer’s ability to complete the transaction before accepting any offer.
+In case the buyer fails to complete a transaction, the seller loses valuable time and energy, as well as other offers posted by other potential buyers.
+It is, therefore, important that the seller chooses an offer where they are confident that the buyer will be able to complete the transaction.

 Letter of Intent (LOI)

 A Letter of Intent is a term sheet that initiates the process of an offer from a buyer to the seller.
 A financing contingency is a clause found in the LOI laying out the basis for cushioning a buyer from losing their earnest money as a penalty for not completing the purchase or being sued for damages, especially by the seller.
-In the case where a buyer is sure of their financing status, it is advisable to waive the financing contingency to be highly competitive in the bid for the property.
+In the case where a buyer is sure of their financing status, it is advisable to waive the financing contingency in order to be more competitive in the bidding for the property.

 The financing contingency also allows enough time for the buyer to secure financing.
 The seller cannot cancel the buyer’s offer in case of delayed funding.
 Therefore, using a financing contingency is safer for a buyer throughout the process of purchasing a home.
 It is also not necessarily disadvantageous for a seller to choose an offer with a financing contingency.
 The offer might be worth the wait even in the event of delayed financing.